What's covered in this blog:

 4. You’re not learning from the data

-Recruitment campaigns generate a lot of insight – but too often, it’s left sitting in dashboards instead of shaping future activity.
+Fix: Recruitment campaigns generate a lot of insight – but too often, it’s left sitting in dashboards instead of shaping future activity.
 Every click, impression, and conversion tells you something about your audience.
 The question is: are you acting on it?

-You might see that early talent engages more with video content, while experienced hires respond better to thought-leadership posts.
+Example: You might see that early talent engages more with video content, while experienced hires respond better to thought-leadership posts.
 Or perhaps one job title drives plenty of clicks but few applications – a sign that the role description isn’t hitting the mark.

-Regularly reviewing performance data helps you spot patterns like these, cut wasted spend, and focus on what resonates.
+Why it works: Regularly reviewing performance data helps you spot patterns like these, cut wasted spend, and focus on what resonates.
 Without it, you’re essentially running campaigns on guesswork.

-5. You’ve got a great message – but the creative is letting it down
+5. You’ve got a great message, but the creative is letting it down

-Recruitment marketing needs to be visually engaging, emotionally relevant, and scroll-stopping.
+Fix: Recruitment marketing needs to be visually engaging, emotionally relevant, and scroll-stopping.
 That means punchy copy, bold design, real employee stories, and content made for the platform it’s running on.

-Remember: you’re not just competing with other employers.
+Why it works: You’re not just competing with other employers.
 You’re competing with everything else on someone’s feed.

 Getting recruitment marketing right isn’t easy.
 It takes strategy, creativity, and a deep understanding of your audience.
 But when it is done right, it becomes one of the most powerful tools for attracting the right people and building a brand they actually want to work for.